937447974/SwiftLearn/README.md

 MessageUI库。Create a view-controller-based user interface for composing email messages.
 Use it in cases where you want the user to be able to create email messages without leaving your application.

-# Contacts
+# Contact

-ContactsUI
+Contacts And ContactsUI

+1. Contacts：Use the Contacts framework to gain access to the centralized database for storing a user's contacts.
+The database is used by apps such as Mail and Messages to present information about known and unknown persons.
-Use the Contacts UI framework to display the data contained in the Contacts database.
+2. ContactsUI：Use the Contacts UI framework to display the data contained in the Contacts database.
 This framework provides a graphical interface to gain access to users' contacts.